Rhett06/Go-Melophile/README.md

 - `data`: raw data

-- `Latex`: Latex source of the written report
+- `latex`: Latex source of the written report

 # Run the Experiment
 - Data Collection: Put youtube music and spotify apps in the home directory of raspberry pi, then run `sh run.sh` 30 times